krishashah911/R-Project/README.md

-# Project: Simulation Studies and Statistical Models
+# Project 5: Simulation Studies and Statistical Models
 This project encompasses several simulation-based analyses to explore statistical concepts such as the Central Limit Theorem (CLT), binomial probability estimation, the exponential distribution, and AR(1) models.

 # Key Analyses & Insights: